-- Colposcopy —a lighted, magnifying instrument is used to examine the cervix
+- Colposcopy —a lighted device to examine the cervix

-- Biopsy —removal of a sample of cervical tissue for testing
+- Biopsy —a sample of cervical tissue or lymph nodes is removed for testing

 Imaging tests may include:

-This therapy may also be used to help control pain and bleeding when a cure is no longer possible.
+- Medicines to control pain and bleeding—when a cure is no longer possible

 American Cancer Society